Simon Says employs part-time office staff:

 Kimberley has been involved in marketing communications and PR for over 20 years in both the IT and hospitality sectors.
 More recently she has been involved in social media projects and has been part of a large capital fundraising project to develop a local community asset.
 Kimberley is responsible for fundraising and raising awareness of the charity within Hampshire.

-Fundraising Administrator: Jane Burton
+Office Administrator: Jane Burton

 Jane joined Simon Says in 2013 with experience of secretarial, administration and organising events at a high corporate level.
 Jane supports the office with fundraising events and raising awareness.